Introducing Hotel Ads

 Hotel Ads is a new hotel search experience designed to showcase your real-time room rates to potential customers on the Bing search results pages and within Bing Maps.
 Hotel Ads complement your existing ad campaigns, allowing you to reach travelers who are looking to book now.

 Drive bookings.
 When customers are searching for hotels, Hotel Ads will connect customers to you directly.

 Showcase offerings.
 Hotel Ads’ search experience showcases your hotel listings within the Bing search results page, as well as Bing Maps.

 Get additional insight.
 Learn about your potential customers by gaining insight with hotels and bookings reporting.

 Complement existing text and dynamic search ad campaigns.

-How does Bing Hotel Ads fit within Bing Ads?
+How does Hotel Ads fit within Microsoft Advertising?

-Bing Hotel Ads integrates seamlessly within your Bing Ads customer level and account(s).
+Hotel Ads integrates seamlessly within your Microsoft Shopping Campaigns customer level and account(s).
 We recommend that you create a new account within an existing customer level for Hotel Ads or enable Hotel Ads within an existing text ad and/or dynamic search ad account.
 You can create a new customer ID just for Hotel Ads but we don’t recommend this, as you’ll need create an additional UET tag to be placed on your site to properly track conversions across two separate accounts.